brianary/scripts/README.md

 - **[Save-PodcastEpisodes.ps1](Save-PodcastEpisodes.ps1)**: Saves enclosures from a podcast feed.
 - **[Save-WebRequest.ps1](Save-WebRequest.ps1)**: Downloads a given URL to a file, automatically determining the filename.
 - **[Select-CapturesFromMatches.ps1](Select-CapturesFromMatches.ps1)**: Selects named capture group values as note properties from Select-String MatchInfo objects.
-- **[Select-DictionaryKeys.ps1](Select-DictionaryKeys.ps1)**: Constructs an OrderedDictionary by selecting keys from a given IDictionary.
 - **[Send-MailMessageFile.ps1](Send-MailMessageFile.ps1)**: Sends emails from a drop folder using .NET config defaults.
 - **[Send-SeqEvent.ps1](Send-SeqEvent.ps1)**: Send an event to a Seq server.
 - **[Send-SeqScriptEvent.ps1](Send-SeqScriptEvent.ps1)**: Sends an event (often an error) from a script to a Seq server, including script info.